IsaacSchemm/DeviantArtFs/README.md

 * `token` (an object that implements the `IDeviantArtAccessToken` interface and provides the library with the API credentials)
-* `common` (allows user object expansion and mature content filtering; you can use `DeviantArtCommonParams.Default` to hide mature content and avoid user object expansion)
+* `common` (allows user object expansion and mature content filtering;
+  `DeviantArtCommonParams.Default` will hide mature content and avoid all user object expansion)
 * A parameter specific to the request (if any)
 * `paging` / `cursor` / `offset` (for endpoints that ask the user to request a particular range of results; `paging` will be a `DeviantArtPagingParams` record, which contains an offset and an optional limit)
-    * To request the maximum page size for a particular request, use `int.MaxValue` as the limit.
+    * To request the maximum page size that DeviantArt allows for a particular request, use `int.MaxValue` as the limit

 The main method is usually named `AsyncExecute` and returns an async workflow, the result of which is an F# record type that lines up with the original JSON.